 It is true that you won’t be picking up stuff on your own and carrying it to the new place; you have other people and a pickup van to do this for you.
 But that does not mean you should pack everything.
 There is no good in packing the stuff which you are no longer going to use like old clothes or a half-broken Chester.
 This will only increase a load of packing, moving, may inflict additional moving cost and then this stuff will occupy unnecessary space at your new place.

 If you can, just donate the items prior to your moving day.
 You can ask your friends to have somethings like furniture, that won’t go with your new home décor.
+Also consider renting a London self storage to keep your valuables if you’re not ready to throw them out yet.

 - Don’t do last minute packing, if you are doing it on your own